Treating Food Insecurity

 This ground-breaking program is demonstrating an improvement in both food security and health of participants.

-to combat chronic food-insecurity
+served to combat chronic food insecurity

-Referrals to our Healthcare Partnerships program come from our Accountable Care Organization partners Community Care Cooperative (C3), Boston Medical Center ACO and Boston Children's Hospital ACO.
-Collectively they send us referrals* from over 40 community health centers, physician offices and hospitals across the Commonwealth.
+Collectively they send us referrals* from over 45 community health centers, physician offices and hospitals across the Commonwealth.

 We provide individualized support to these food insecure patients with medically complex health issues by addressing social, environmental and economic factors that influence their ability to purchase, prepare and consume healthy foods.